mParticle/docs/src/pages/integrations/mautic/event/index.md

 ## Data Processing Notes

-Mautic will not accept data for more than 24 hours old.
+* Mautic will not accept data for more than 24 hours old.
+* Users must have a valid email address in order to be added to a Mautic Campaign Studio instance
+* Mautic will register a user if they do not already exist in your Mautic instance
+* User events will be added to your Mautic Campaign Studio instance in approximately 1-2 minutes

 ## Settings